View HDFS replication policy details

-The Replications Policies page displays a row of information about each scheduled replication job.
-Each row also displays recent messages regarding the last time the Replication job ran.
+The Replications Policies page displays a row of information about each replication policy which includes recent messages about the last replication job run.

 convenient way to identify a policy.

-Click the ID column label to sort the replication policy table by ID.
+Click the ID column label to sort the replication policies table by ID.

 Click the Completed column label to sort the replication policies table by time.

-parameters specified for the policy.
-Hover over the date to view additional details
+parameters you specified during policy creation.
+Hover over the date to view

-Click the Last Run column label to sort the Replication Policies table by the last run date.
+Click the Next Run column label to sort the replication policies table by the next run date.

 When a replication job is in progress, the Last Run column shows a spinner and progress bar, and each stage of the replication task is indicated in the message beneath the job's row.
 Click Command Details to view the command run details.
 If the job is successful, the number of files copied is indicated.
 If there have been no changes to a file at the source since the previous job, then that file is not copied.
 As a result, after the initial job, only a subset of the files may actually be copied, and this is indicated in the success message.
 Click to view more information about the completed job.